 Sample collection and processing

-At 56 days after behavioral tests, rats were sacrificed with 2% pentobarbital sodium (40 mg kg− 1; i.p.), and approximately a 0.5 cm segment of spinal cord centered at the injury cite was harvested.
-Then, the spinal cord segments were immediately preserved in liquid nitrogen for fluorescent staining, western blot and biochemical analysis, or placed in RNA Later for quantitative real-time polymerase chain reaction (qRT-PCR).
-For paraffin sectioning, rats were anaesthetized and transcardially perfused with 37 °C heparinized saline, followed by 4% paraformaldehyde, and then the spinal cord tissues around the injured site were removed for hematoxylin-eosin or Nissl staining.
+At 56 days after behavioral tests, rats were sacrificed with 2% pentobarbital sodium (40 mg kg− 1; i.p.), and approximately a 0.5 cm segment of spinal cord centered at the injury epicenter was dissected.
+Then, the spinal cord segments were immediately frozen in liquid nitrogen and stored at -80 °C for fluorescent staining, or fixed in 4% paraformaldehyde for histological examination, or placed in RNA Later for quantitative real-time polymerase chain reaction (qRT-PCR), or frozen in liquid nitrogen for western blot and biochemical analysis.

 The other section was incubated in 0.1% Cresyl violet Nissl staining solution (Sigma-Aldrich, St. Louis, MO, USA) according to the manufacturer’s instructions.
 The sections were examined with a light microscope, and images were captured with an Mshot color video camera (MD50, Beijing, China).
 Neuronal chromatolysis, defined as dissolution or loss of Nissl bodies, was evaluated.
 The chromatolytic and total neurons were counted, and the proportions of chromatolytic neurons versus total neurons were calculated in each group.
 Integrated optical density (OD) of Nissl bodies in each section was analyzed as previous study described .